 |Drawbacks||– Oversimplifies communication by focusing on basic components.- Doesn’t account for the complexity of interpersonal communication.- Ignores context, cultural factors, and non-verbal cues.- Doesn’t address the feedback or interactive nature of communication.- May not apply to all communication contexts.|

 Understanding the Lasswell communication model

 The Lasswell communication model is named after American political scientist and communication theorist Harold Lasswell.

 Lasswell, a former Yale University professor, developed the model in 1948 to analyze mass communication and the effect of media propaganda in various countries and businesses.

-- Surveillance – which gives those consuming media insight into what is transpiring around them.
+Which gives those consuming media insight into what is transpiring around them.

-- Correlation – this refers to the media’s interpretation and explanation of specific news events.
+This refers to the media’s interpretation and explanation of specific news events.

-- Transmission – where the media conveys social ideas and cultural heritage to subsequent generations of media consumers.
+Where the media conveys social ideas and cultural heritage to subsequent generations of media consumers.

 In general terms, Lasswell believed the media could impact what viewers believed about the information presented.
 This notion can be extended to any communicator, whether it be a person, group, or business.

 Regardless of the context, however, the communicating entity has some intention to influence the receiver through messaging.
 This means Lasswell’s model treats communication as a tool for persuasion.